![]() |

 Etudes of Franz Liszt, to play for Sebok.

-When the last chords of the marathon work crashed through the hall,
+Witnesses such as A. DeWayne Wee and Rebecca Penneys have related this story.
+In his memoirs, LiaBraaten details that, when the last chords of the marathon Liszt work crashed through the hall,

-hung his head and waited for the critique to begin.
+he "hung his head and waited for the critique to begin".
 To Craig's and

 others'

-Sebok stood for the first time, walked to the front of the stage
+Sebok stood up out of his chair for the first time, walked to the front of the stage

 to face the audience, and told the entire class and